-First Year
+➢ First Year

-The overarching goal of your first year (O1-3) should be to establish a dissertation project, set meetings with faculty members who might become your Permanent Advisor or be on your dissertation committee, and work on obtaining external and internal grant funding for your summer and/or Second Year (Q4-6) research.
+The overarching goal of your first year (Q1-3) should be to establish a dissertation project, set meetings with faculty members who might become your Permanent Advisor or be on your dissertation committee, and work on obtaining external and internal grant funding for your summer and/or Second Year (Q4-6) research.
 In your first quarter (Q1) within our program as you acclimatize, you should discuss your dissertation project ideas with faculty and your cohort, begin working on your Preliminary dissertation Research Statement, and find and write grants to fund your project.
 Anth 210A is designed to help you define your dissertation project and develop research funding proposals.
-By the end of your Winter Quarter (Q2), you will need to have filed for a Permanent Advisor and submitted paperwork that shows your plan, in consultation with your Permanent Advisor, to fulfil your Language and Methodological Skills requirements.
-Depending on internal and external deadlines, you should also be writing grants (Q1-2) to fund your research.
-By the end of the first year Spring Quarter (Q3), the expectation is that you complete Anth 200A-C and have submitted grants and are awaiting funding, or have resources to fund your pre-Candidacy dissertation research.
+By the end of Year 1, you will need to have filed for a Permanent Advisor and submitted paperwork that shows your plan, in consultation with your Permanent Advisor, to fulfil your Language and Methodological Skills requirements.
+Depending on internal and external deadlines, you should also be writing grants to fund your research.
+By the end of the first year Spring Quarter, the expectation is that you complete Anth 200A-C and have submitted grants or have resources to fund your pre-Candidacy dissertation research.
 During Q3, you may also obtain a Master's (M.A.) degree if you wish and meet the criteria (see the section on Obtaining a Master's Degree at the end of Section 2).
 If you are planning on applying for the NSF, please let the GAA know: you cannot have a Master's Degree when you do so.
 The GAA will make sure your degree is formalized only in the second year.
-Please note, any student without Permanent Advisor paperwork filed by end the end of the first year (Q3) will not be allowed to continue in the Anthropology PhD program.
+Please note, students are strongly encouraged to file Permanent Advisor paperwork by end the end of the first year to continue in the Anthropology PhD program.